yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 With this change, we measured up to a 24% reduction in CPU use or power consumption, depending on the limiting factor.

 {{< single-title-imgs
     "Left: old 1ms precision; Right: current 0.5ms precision.
-The result comes from your writer’s laptop which runs a Single Language Windows, so don’t mind the Spanish.
+The result comes from your writer’s laptop which runs a Single Language Windows installation, so don’t mind the Spanish.
 Note that there is a difference in CPU use between the two results"
     "./usebug.png"
     "./usefix.png"
     >}}